12 Best Things to See & Do in Kenya

 Lamu Old Town is a UNESCO World Heritage site located in the heart of Lamu, it has a rich history and culture and it cannot be missed when visiting Lamu.
 I had the opportunity to take a 3-hour tour of this stunning cobblestone town and was immediately transported back in time.

-In Lamu, there are 4 cars – 3 of which belong to business people and 1 to the county commissioner – 4 tractors for garbage collection, a few TukTuk’s which serve as ambulances and a handful of Boda Boda (Motorcycles) used as personal vehicles.
-The main form of transportation are donkeys, walking, handcarts and boats and during this tour, you really get to see the “real Lamu”.
+In Lamu, there are 4 cars – 3 of which belong to business people and 1 to the county commissioner – 4 tractors for garbage collection, a few Tuk Tuk’s which serve as ambulances and a handful of Boda Boda (Motorcycles) used as personal vehicles.
+The main forms of transportation are donkeys, walking, handcarts and boats and during this tour, you get to see the “real Lamu”.

 With a population of 15,000, most people are woodcarvers, fishermen, merchants and tour guides and all live and work in Lamu Old Town or Shela (often described as Lamu’s prettier sister).
-Locals live in the old town where things are cheaper compared to Shela which is more tourist centred.
+Locals live in the old town where things are cheaper compared to Shela which is more tourist-centred.

 Lastly, during the tour, you cannot skip a visit to the town square, coffee shop, jewellery store to buy some silver and the donkey hospital where sick and injured donkeys are nursed back to health.